 Issues of consent are essential to effective safeguarding practice.
 Additional consent must be sought for any activity that is out of the usual parameters of our work.
-Basic consents for day to day activities will be sought through enrolment process, and appropriate organisational guidance shall be provided to ensure those consenting have clear and transparent information on what they are consenting to.
+Basic consents for day to day activities will be sought through enrolment process, (Note: This should include for example photo consent, consent for performances), and appropriate organisational guidance shall be provided to ensure those consenting have clear and transparent information on what they are consenting to.

 Significant harm is no exception to this.
 Before making a referral to Children's Social Care parents or carers must be informed that you are doing so, including the reasons why and must be asked for consent to do this.
-It should be noted however that in cases where parents, carers or children do not agree to information being shared you are still able to refer to Children's Social Care without consent but it is important to explain clearly to social care why consent cannot be established and to make a record of this.
+It should be noted however that in cases where parents, carers or children do not agree to information being shared you are still able to refer to Children's Social Care without consent, but it is important to explain clearly to social care why consent cannot be established and to make a record of this.